 (5) – Surf Route 101

 This strong album cut from the Drag City LP was inspired by “Sugar Shack,” by Jimmy Gilmer and the Fireballs, which received a mention in the lyrics.
 The track was recorded in November 1963.
 Jan’s girlfriend Jill Gibson made a vocal cameo, trading spoken lines with Jan.
+While his name was included as a writer on the album packaging, Brian’s name was not included in the copyright filing.

 (6) – Dead Man’s Curve